-- The claim that cannabis makes people "amotivated" is a myth that has been repeatedly debunked by experts.
-In its comprehensive 1999 report on cannabis, the National Academy of Sciences' Institute of Medicine concluded, "no convincing data demonstrate a causal relationship between cannabis smoking and these behavioral characteristics."[45]
-Similarly, an Australian government review produced by several of the world's leading experts concluded, "There is no compelling evidence for an amotivational syndrome among chronic cannabis users."[46]
-An analysis released by the World Health Organization in 1995 arrived at a similar conclusion.[47]
-Some studies of college students have found that cannabis consumers actually earn higher grades than non-users.[48] - Any substance or behavior can potentially interfere with an individual's ability to perform well at work or in school.
-Whether it's cannabis, alcohol, food, or video games, too much of it can be problematic for some people.
-The vast majority of cannabis users do not encounter such problems.
+• The claim that cannabis makes people "amotivated" is a myth that has been repeatedly debunked by experts.
+In its comprehensive 1999 report on cannabis, the National Academy of Sciences' Institute of Medicine concluded, "no convincing data demonstrate a causal relationship between marijuana smoking and these behavioral characteristics."
+Similarly, an Australian government review produced by several of the world's leading experts concluded, "There is no compelling evidence for an amotivational syndrome among chronic cannabis users."
+An analysis released by the World Health Organization in 1995 arrived at a similar conclusion.
+Some studies of college students have found that cannabis consumers actually earn higher grades than non-users.